 According to our databases, there are over 800 products that contain some level of caffeine and there are many more yet to be added from all around the world.

-Most food governing agencies like the FDA do not require that foods containing natural ingredients like coffee or tea label that the product contains caffeine, but any added caffeine does have to be identified on the product’s label.
+Most food governing agencies like the FDA does not require that food containing natural ingredients like coffee or tea disclose on the label that the product contains caffeine, but any added caffeine does have to be identified on the product’s label.